naiq/Duke_evaluation/README.md

 You can download the DukeMTMC-reID dataset from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRdnBPa2ZWaVBYSVk) or ([BaiduYun](https://pan.baidu.com/s/1kUD80xp) password: chu1).

 Some unzip tools on Windows may meet some problems.
-Please check that you have the following files:
+Please check that you have the following files after unzip:
 ![](https://github.com/layumi/DukeMTMC-reID_evaluation/blob/master/PastedGraphic-1.png)

 If download links are unavailable, please don't hesitate to contact me to update links.
 Thank you.